 Frequently asked questions about attendance

 1. If I write a note to my child’s teacher, do I still have to enter the information on the portal?Yes.
 Recording absences and late arrivals on the Genesis Parent Portal is the only official way to report an absence to the school.
-Teachers do not have access to the portal--only parents can add this information.
+Teachers and staff do not have access to the portal--only parents can add this information.

 2. What if we are taking a trip in a few months?
 Can I call add the information on Genesis ahead of time?